-"Self-education is, I firmly believe, the only kind of education there is." – Isaac Asimov
+"Self-education is, I firmly believe, the only kind of education there is."Isaac Asimov, renowned science fiction author

 The Personal MBA is a project designed to help you educate yourself about advanced business concepts.
 This manifesto will show you how to substantially increase your knowledge of business on your own time and with little cost, all without setting foot inside a classroom.

 The Personal MBA is more flexible than a traditional MBA program, doesn't involve going into massive debt, and won't interrupt your income stream for two years.
 Just pick up one of these business books, learn as much as you can, discuss what you learn with others, then go out into the real world and make great things happen.

 If you're interested in educating yourself about business, The Personal MBA is the best place to start.

 "If I read a book that cost me $20 and I get one good idea, I've gotten one of the greatest bargains of all time."Tom Peters, bestselling business author

 The core of The Personal MBA is a list of the very best business books available, based on thousands of hours of reading, research, discussion, and evaluation.